 When treating alcoholism, there are many different factors that determine whether or not an inpatient or outpatient program is best.
 Determining the best option for someone suffering from alcoholism is very important in the success of the treatment.

 If the patient requires medically-supervised detox, it must be carried out at an inpatient center.
 It is important to note that in the case of alcoholism, detox is almost always necessary.
 This results in most alcoholism treatment programs consisting of inpatient care, where the patient can be medically supervised by experts.
 This is important due to the fact that 1 in 10 alcoholics will experience life-threatening withdrawal symptoms.

-Alcoholism treatment begins with a patient evaluation, in which a team of professionals decides on what your best treatment option is.
-Usually, residential alcoholism treatment and outpatient programs include a mix or all of the following addiction therapies:
+Alcoholism treatment begins with a patient evaluation, in which a team of professionals decide on what your best treatment option is.
+Usually, residential alcoholism treatment as well as outpatient programs include a mix or all of the following addiction therapies: